Definitions of Types of Employees:

-The employee must provide the Board 30 days written notice of their need for FMLA leave, or, if emergency conditions prevent such notice, they must notify the Board as soon as is practicable.
+The employee must provide the Agency 30 days written notice of their need for FMLA leave, or, if emergency conditions prevent such notice, they must notify the Agency as soon as is practicable.

 The employee will need to report to their supervisor at least weekly on their status during the leave period.